cweachock/cweachock.github.io/_posts/2017-12-14-shopify-section-blocks-goverre.md

 ---
 layout: post
-title: Using Shopify's Section Blocks
+title: Using Section Blocks for Inventory Listing
 summary: How to use Shopify's section blocks to create a private inventory listing page for sales reps
 category: articles
 tags: shopify